opentdf/otdfctl/docs/man/auth/client-credentials.md

 ---
-title: Set up client credentials
+title: Authenticate to the platform with the client-credentials flow

 command:
   name: client-credentials
   flags:
-    - name: clientId
+    - name: client-id
       description: Client ID
       required: true
-    - name: clientSecret
+    - name: client-secret
       description: Client secret
 ---

-Allows the user to login in via clientId and clientSecret.
+Allows the user to login in via client ID and secret.
 This will subsequently be stored in the OS-specific keychain by default.